openziti/ziti/doc/transwarp_b1/transwarp_b1.md

 Incorrect deployment of Transwarp should not result in non-functioning communication links, but incorrect profile selection could result in under-performance, possibly below the level of TCP.

+Think of Transwarp and `westworld3` as being similar to a race car, in that operating it successfully and well requires more awareness of the application than the typical 2021 fully-automated passenger car.
+TCP is like the latter... you can expect it to behave well in most situations, but you're not likely to get optimal performance from it in the cases where it matters.

-Future work on the Transwarp stack will continue to evolve the "self-tuning" abilities of Transwarp, making it much more "lights-off".
+Future work on the Transwarp stack will continue to evolve the "self-tuning" abilities of Transwarp, making it much more suitable for general deployment.

 # Isolated Protocol Testing

-The following sections describe a series of scenarios that are known to work to reproduce results like the ones shown during the development of the `transwarp` implementation.
+Before we start working with Transwarp in the Ziti fabric, let's start with the `westworld3` protocol and the `dilithium` framework.

+## Dilithium Tunnel & Dilithium Loop

+The `dilithium` project includes tooling for apples-to-apples protocol comparisons through an overlay proxy infrastructure, which is designed to operate like a simplified version of the Ziti fabric data plane.
+The proxy provides an _initiating_ side and a _terminating_ side, with local TCP loops on either side of the protocol under test.
+The `dilithium tunnel` allows for just the protocol between the terminator and the initiator to be swapped out for other protocols, minimizing variables.

+The `dilithium` project also includes tooling for generating consistent loading on both sides of a `dilithium tunnel`.
+The `dilithium loop` facility is able to saturate a `dilithium tunnel` up to the capacity of a link under test, while (optionally) checking the veracity of the data reception. `dilithium loop` supports both uni-directional and bi-directional testing.

+The `dilithium tunnel` supports any TCP protocol on the initiating or terminating sides.
+There is no requirement to work exclusively with `dilithium loop`.

 ## Host Requirements

-The current implementation of the `westworld3` protocol that underpins `transwarp` requires that the host operating system is tuned to support large socket buffer sizes.
+The current implementation of the `westworld3` protocol requires that the host operating system is tuned to support large socket buffer sizes.
 Development and testing environments include a set of `sysctl` configuration directives:

 ```
 # adjust the socket buffer sizes